psanford/tpm-fido/Readme.md

 ## Status

-tpm-fido has been tested to work with Chrome on Linux.
-It does not currently work with Firefox, but we do plan on supporting Firefox in the future.
+tpm-fido has been tested to work with Chrome and Firefox on Linux.

 ## Building